hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/22-beyond-supervised.md

 plt.show()
 ```

 Remember that the k-means algorithm only sees the bill length and bill depth points _without_ species labels (without colors in the above plot).
-It uses the 3 cluster centers we gave it to split the data mostly vertically because the raw distribution is more clumpy in bill length than bill depth:
+It chose to place the 3 cluster centers in a way that's mostly spaced by bill length (horizontally) because the raw distribution is more clumpy in bill length than bill depth:

 ```{code-cell} ipython3
 fig, ax = plt.subplots()